iterorganization/IMAS-Python/docs/source/courses/advanced/dd_versions.rst

             convert the IDS to DD version 3.39.0.
 The ``antenna`` structure that we filled in the old version of the DD has since been renamed to ``launcher``, and the ``launching_angle_*`` structures to ``steering_angle``.
-Check that imas-python has converted the data successfully (for example with :py:func:`imas.util.print_tree`).
+Check that IMAS-Python has converted the data successfully (for example with :py:func:`imas.util.print_tree`).
-        5. By default, imas-python creates a shallow copy of the data, which means that the underlying data arrays are shared between the IDSs of both versions.
+        5. By default, IMAS-Python creates a shallow copy of the data, which means that the underlying data arrays are shared between the IDSs of both versions.
 Update the ``time`` data of the original IDS (for example:
             :code:`pulse_schedule.time[1] = 3`) and print the ``time`` data of the